OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 For Manual Configuration the Napatech streams are created by running NTPL commands prior to running Suricata.

-Note that this option is provided primarily for legacy configuations as previously this was the only way to configure Napatech products.
+Note that this option is provided primarily for legacy configurations as previously this was the only way to configure Napatech products.
 Newer capabilities such as flow-awareness and inline processing cannot be configured manually.